 #RoundtableTuesday tackles leadership styles and consequences with Amir Jackson of Nurture the Creative Mind, Sui Lang Panoke of Rethink International, author Pam Houston, and Jorge Fiero of Rico Brands.
 SL County DA Sim Gill on the violent attack on our Nation's Capitol. #3QuickPicks on leadership from the SLCPL catalog.

 Salt Lake County District Attorney Sim Gill.
-Last week Gill joined with more than 60 elected prosecutors from across the country to issue a joint statement condemning the violent attack on our Nation’s Capitol.
+Last week Gill joined with more than 60 elected prosecutors from across the country to issue a joint statement condemning the violent attack on our Nation’s Capital.
 Read the full statement and see the list of signatories here.

 #3QuickPicks with Azra Basic, adult services librarian at the Marmalade Branch, Salt Lake City Public Library.
 Check out (literally) Basic's picks on leadership: